 The pipe characteristics are entered in the 'Pipe Parameters' section.
-They include the pipe resistance, the inside and outside pipe diameter, and the pipe and flow type.
+They include the pipe size, the pipe type and the flow type.

 As in the Borehole Design module, Ground Loop Design calculates the convective resistance using the Dittus-Boelter correlation for turbulent flow in a circular tube (Incropera and DeWitt, 1990).
 The calculations use average values of the Reynolds number to represent the different types of flow, with values of Re = 1600, 3150, and 10000 for laminar, transition, and turbulent, respectively.
-The calculations also use average viscosity values and the Prandtl number for water, taken at a temperature of 70° F.
+The calculations also use average viscosity values and the Prandtl number for water, taken at a temperature of 70°F.